HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

     source .bash_profile

+- Setup LocalEnv.py file so the application DBUtil knows how to find the BigQuery database Copy the CDSS/LocalEnv.py.template into a CDSS/LocalEnv.py configuration file.

+  Edit the contents of the LocalEnv.py file to refer to the database of interest.
+  Most of the other settings can be ignored, as they are for other environments (e.g., PostgreSQL databases)

+    DATABASE_CONNECTOR_NAME = "bigquery"

+    LOCAL_PROD_DB_PARAM["HOST"] = 'mining-clinical-decisions"

 == Testing and Running (Batch) Processes ==
 On GCP Linux Server:

-  - First run this command to see the expected print.
-  - Prints out a progress indicator every second for N iterations.
-(This should print out a progress indicator and finish after 10 seconds)

-        python sleep_loop.py 10

-  - Run the command again, but with a different option, where it will take a long time and you will want to hit Ctrl+C after starting to finish

-        python sleep_loop.py 1000

-  - (This should print out a progress indicator and would finish after 1000 seconds, but you can just Ctrl+C to quit it, while we now examine how you might manage long compute processes)

-- Running Background Processes
+- Test Run an Application Module that Connects to Database Should report the number of patient records in the example dataset

+    python3 -m medinfo.db.DBUtil "select count(*) from starr_datalake2018.demographic"

+- Running an example script to process data from database and manage intermediate results files
+  - Go to CDSS/scripts/DevWorkshop/GoogleCloudPlatform
+  - Run the following commands

+    python3 ExampleQueryApp.py -r Intravenous -d CEF -p 0 -

+  Should output a bunch of data rows to the console.
+  If you don't want to see it all, you can send the output to a text file

+    python3 ExampleQueryApp.py -r Intravenous -d CEF -p 0 results/dataRows.tab

+  For potentially very large (intermediate) data files, consider storing them in gzipped format by piping the output through the gzip program and redirecting to a respectively named file.

+    python3 ExampleQueryApp.py -r Intravenous -d CEF -p 0 - | gzip > results/dataRows.tab.gz

+  Note that this functionality is already embedded in medinfo.common.Util.stdOpen to transparently treat any text files with the .gz suffix as presumptive gzipped content and treat "-" as stdin or stdout.

+    python3 ExampleQueryApp.py -r Intravenous -d CEF -p 0 results/dataRows.tab.gz

+  You can similarly then decompress and read the contents of gzipped files on-demand

+    gzip -dc results/dataRows.tab.gz

+- Artificially simulate a slow/long process by adding in a 0.5 second pause between each result row

+    python3 ExampleQueryApp.py -r Intravenous -d CEF -p 0.5 results/dataRows.tab

+  When you get bored waiting for above to finish, Ctrl+C to abort the process

+- Run the process again, but do so in the background

+    nohup python3 ExampleQueryApp.py -r Intravenous -d CEF -p 0.5 results/dataRows.tab &> log/progress.log &

-  - Run this next version of the command, but run the process in the background (ending &) and continue even if you logoff (nohup = "no hangup").
+  Above will run the process in the background (ending &) and continue even if you logoff (nohup = "no hangup").
-  - So you can start a long process and just let the server continue to work on it, without requiring you to keep your (laptop) client computer logged in.
+  So you can start a long process and just let the server continue to work on it, without requiring you to keep your (laptop) client computer logged in.
-  - Any error messages, progress indicators, or other text that you normally see in the console window will be redirected (&>) to the specified log file (progress.log)
+  Any error messages, progress indicators, or other text that you normally see in the console window will be redirected (&>) to the specified log file (log/progress.log)

-      nohup python -u sleep_loop.py 1000 &> progress.log &

-  - to see progress.log updates use the 'cat' command which in this case can display text files on screen

-      cat progress.log

-- Check on the progress of the process you have running in the background `ps -u`
+- Check on the progress of the process you have running in the background `ps -u yourUserName -f`
-	`ps -u USER -f`
-        USER will be replaced with your google user name  or user name associated  with the compute instance Checks which processes are running under the USER, with full details.
+    Checks which processes are running under your username, with full details.
 Note the Process ID (PID) `kill <PID>`
-		If you need to kill/stop a process that you don't want to continue anymore `top`
+    If you need to kill a process that you don't want to continue anymore `top`
     Running monitor of all the most intensive processes running on the server Overall reporting can track how much total free memory (RAM) the server still has available, and how much processor (CPU) is being used.
 Helpful when trying to gauge the bottleneck for intensive processes (need more processors or need more RAM?).
     Note that total CPU load can be >100% for servers with multiple CPUs.
-		The whole point of using a multi-processor server is that you should run multiple simultaneous (parallel) processes
-		to take advantage of extra CPUs working for you.
+    The whole point of using a multi-processor server is that you should run multiple simultaneous (parallel) processes to take advantage of extra CPUs working for you.
     You can't make a single process run at 200% speed with two CPUs, but you can break up the work into two separate tasks, and have each running at 100% on separate CPUs.
     Beware that the multiple processors are both using the same shared memory (RAM), so if you have a process that uses a lot of RAM, parallelizing the process will also multiply the amount of total RAM needed.

     "M" to sort the results by which processes are using the most memory "q" to quit/exit when done.
-	`cat process.log`
+  `cat log/process.log`
-		Show the output of the redirected console output from your application process `tail -f process.log`
+    Show the output of the redirected console output from your application process `tail -f log/process.log`
     Show just the last few lines of the redirected console output, and continue watching it until Ctrl+C to abort.
     (Ctrl+C will abort the "tail" monitoring process, not the original application process.)

-- Section on running serial and parallel processes using simple scripts.

-- Running a batch script in the background
+- Use a batch driver script to run multiple (parallel) processes `bash batchDriver.sh`
-  	- If you have a series of python scripts you would like to run in the background you can create a shell script of python programs you want to run.
-    - We will be using cloud_read.py which is a python script that converts a sql query from BigQuery into rows of output on the command line.
-It accepts three arguments that you can change.
-    - First change the directory

-  	   cd batch/

-    - the first argument is the delay time in seconds (1) between result outputs
-    - the second argument is the letter to query (a)
-    - the third argument is the number of rows to output (5)

-        python cloud_read.py 1 a 5

-    - Feel free to change the arguments and see how the output changes

-    - Then you can run 'cloudDriverScript.py' which is a script that creates a python batch file.
-    - The 'cloudDriverScript.py' creates a shell script (A shell script is a computer program that runs on the command line interpreter)

-        python cloudDriverScript.py

-    - The cloud_log.sh file that is created is a shell script that includes batch python scripts, that builds off of the cloud_read.py
-    - It outputs the first 100 rows of med descriptions, for each letter  of the alphabet, giving 26 different log files.

-      bash cloud_driver.sh

-    - The cloud_log.sh file gives a template for writing scripts or programs that may a take a long time to run,
-    - runs in the background, while recording the progress and outputs as they occur.
-    - If a process is taking too long or your dataset increases in size.
-You may think about increasing your compute on the instance.
+  Though bash (.sh) scripts are more common, I often prefer Python when it can do all of the above, is more flexible, platform independent, and unifies the programming/scripting language used.
+  For example, rather than copy-pasting a dozen similar but different command line calls in batchDriver.sh, use a Python loop to dynamically generate those commands and spawn them via the subprocess module:

+  `python3 batchDriver.py`

+  If you prefer serial, rather than parallel, processes for more control.
+  Remove the "nohup &" background commands from the .sh script, or change the Python subprocess.Popen to subprocess.call.
+  You may then want to run the batchDriver itself as a background process with a redirected log file:

+  `nohup python3 batchDriver.py &> log/driver.log &`

+  Additional support functionality:
+    medinfo/common/support/awaitProcess.py - Wait until an existing process completes before starting another one medinfo/common/ProcessManager.py - Not implemented yet (5/14/2018).
+Intended to consolidate above support functionality.

+  Large compute clusters often have their own job submission and parallelization schemes (e.g., qsub, bsub grid engines).
+  Depending on the scale of your needs, you may want to look into such services.
+  Otherwise, you can get a lot done cheaply by just taking advantage of multiple CPU servers as above.
+  For example, once you've got your compute instance setup, create a SnapShot image of the hard disk, then restore that image onto a server with dozens more CPUs and then just run your processes on that server.
+  We're paying for these servers by the hour, but the pricing is proportional to capacity.
+  Given that proportionality, you can pay twice as much for twice as many CPUs that will get your job done in half the time.
+This is perfectly worth it since the amount of dollars spent is the same, but you save half your human time waiting for results.

+OPTIONAL LEARNING
 - SNAPSHOTS
-  	OPTIONAL LEARNING (Useful when you need more/less compute or want to backup your VM):
+  	(Useful when you need more/less compute or want to backup your VM):
             provide a mechanism to create one or a series of persistent disk backups, each at a specific point-in-time.
 Snapshots are stored as differential captures of the actual data on a persistent disk, using storage space efficiently.